aysmedia/prcheck/README.md

 # License
-Bulk Google PageRank Checker - A simple bulk Google PageRank checker script written in perl.
+Bulk Google PageRank Checker - A simple bulk Google PageRank checker script written in Perl.
 Copyright (C) 2010 Greg Chetcuti

 Bulk Google PageRank Checker is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.